hamedonline/ml-workflow/README.md

 # Machine Learning Workflow - From EDA to Production

 ## Introduction
-This repo tries to study & apply the least minimal steps involved in machine learning workflow.
+This repo tries to study & apply the least minimal steps involved in machine learning workflow the right way.
 It is compiled during the ["Machine Learning Zoomcamp"](https://datatalks.club/courses/2021-winter-ml-zoomcamp.html) course instructed by amazing [@alexeygrigorev](https://github.com/alexeygrigorev).
 <br><br>